andrewmcdan/MJ-image-favorites-downloader/README.md

 My ultimate goal with this project was to get the images from Midjourney to my TV as a slideshow.
 To that end, I also created a [slideshow manager for the Raspberry Pi.](https://github.com/andrewmcdan/mj-launcher)

 ## Issues and PR's
 This was a weekend project, so there's no polish to it.
 If you want to submit an issue or PR, feel free.

+## A note on Midjourney's ToS
+Midjourney's terms of service state that you are not allowed to access their service(s) with automated tools.
+So, the use of this project almost certainly violates their ToS and may get you banned.
+USE AT YOUR OWN RISK!!